Delivery & collection update

 Trichomonas

 Trichomonas (also known as “trich or TV) is more common than we once thought and testing for it is becoming more common.
 Like most STIs it’s passed on by sex without a condom or sharing sex toys.
-Most people do not know they have it, but it can cause pretty much any symptom from the list above.
-Itching plus a slightly fishy smelling thin greenish discharge are fairly typical though.
+Most people do not know they have it, which is why it’s important to get regularly tested.
+Typical symptoms include:

 Considering an STI test?